Side Effects of HIV Medicines

 • Sores that do not heal

-• Should people with HIV get tested for diabetes?
+• Should I get tested for diabetes?

-You can take the following steps to lower your risk of developing type 2 diabetes:
+You can take the following steps to prevent, delay, or manage type 2 diabetes:

 • Maintain a healthy weight.
 If you are overweight, lose weight and keep it off.